bmrf/tron/resources/stage_4_repair/MTRT - MS Telemetry Removal/help/ReadMe.txt

    - Disable (Or Delete) Telemetry scheduled tasks
    - Delete Diagnostic Tracking Service and attempt to lock down log file
    - Disable Remote Registry
+   - Remove OneDrive and other Metro apps
+   - Disable WER and WEC
+   - Delete xBox Live services
+   - Tons of registry entries applied to help protect your privacy
    - Block hosts: Through the HOSTS file and PersistentRoutes
    - Delete the Windows.~BT, Windows.~WS and Windows.old folders, then attempt to lock them.
    - Remove and block evil updates: updates are uninstalled and then ignored in windows updates.